There is one session available:

 - Verify your identity with a webcam and government-issued ID

-- Answer 'Yes' to the questions in the Verified Checkpoint pages
+- Answer the questions in the Verified Checkpoint pages

 For more information about how the Verified Certificate works, review this edX article: What is a verified certificate?